-6. A student constantly challenges an instructor in her class.
-She asks relevant and intelligent questions that make the instructor very uncomfortable.
-The instructor gives her a low mark on a paper, which is not deserved.
-The student: Does nothing, but continually complains about how terrible and unfair this instructor is.
-Drops out of the class.
-Goes to talk to the instructor and says, "I can't believe you gave me this mark.
+- \\\\\ Goes to talk to the instructor and says, "I can't believe you gave me this mark.
 You must hate women.
-I am going to the dean and have you kicked out of this university."
-Goes to talk to the instructor and says, "I don't think I deserve the mark that I got on this paper.
-I would like to talk about why you gave me this mark and what I can do to improve my grade."
-7. Two friends, Jane and Lisa, have arranged to meet for lunch in the cafeteria.
+I am going to the dean and have you kicked out of this university." - Goes to talk to the instructor and says, "I don't think I deserve the mark that I got on this paper.
+I would like to talk about why you gave me this mark and what I can do to improve my grade." - 7.
+Two friends, Jane and Lisa, have arranged to meet for lunch in the cafeteria.
 Jane arrives early and waits for 20 minutes for Lisa to show.
 Lisa does not.
-Jane: Phones Lisa later and says, "I am worried because you did not show up for lunch with me today.
-What happened?"
-Does nothing, assuming that Lisa no longer wants to be friends.
+Jane: - \\\\\ Phones Lisa later and says, "I am worried because you did not show up for lunch with me today.
+What happened?" - Show up for lunch with the today.
+What happened? - Does nothing, assuming that Lisa no longer wants to be friends.
 Phones Lisa and says, "How dare you stand me up!
-You always do this.
-Our friendship is over!"
-Does nothing, but complains about Lisa to her other friends.
-8. Bob worked really hard on his high school Chemistry course.
+You always do - this.
+Our friendship is over!" - \\\\ Does nothing, but complains about Lisa to her other friends. - 8.
+Bob worked really hard on his high school Chemistry course.
 He wants to go on to Medical school and needs good grades in this subject.
 On his recent test, he scored the highest in his class.
 When he told his parent, they were indifferent.
-His response is: Decide Medical school is not that important after all.
-Do nothing, and stay out past his curfew on Friday night.
+His response is: - \\\\\ Decide Medical school is not that important after all. - \\\\ Do nothing, and stay out past his curfew on Friday night. - 5

+Do nothing, and stay out past his currew on Friday hight.
 Say to his parents, "This is important to me and I want your support and encouragement to do well in school and to become a doctor."
 Say to his parents, "I am not going to end up with a wasted life like you.
 You are nothing!
 I don't care whether you care what I do, but I am going to Medical School!"

-9. to finish it work.
-Another employee who takes long breaks frequently fails her work.
-One day, the employee sits down and says, "I'm really n you finish for me?"
-Beth answers: "No, I am not going to do your work for you anymore."
-"No, for not finishing it, you deserve to get fired!"
-"Sure, as soon as I finish mine."
-"Well, okay."
-(She plans on mentioning the fact to the boss later that she did all the work.)
-10. While ou nother hired a babysitter to watch her three year old daughter. t for dinner with friends, the mother tried to phone home.
-The er was on the phone the whole time.
-When she got home, the Said thank you, paid the babysitter and drove her home.
-Said, "I don't appreciate that you were on the phone all night.
-What if I needed to get through to you?"
-Said nothing, but told everyone that she knew about the babysitter.
-Said, "I can't believe you were on the phone all night!
-I am 11.
-A student never hiring you again and not paying you for tonight!" t suspects another student of cheating off him.
-He: Does nothing, but tells his teacher before the next test to watch out for the suspected student.
-Approaches the student, tells his suspicions and offers to tutor him if needed.
-Moves to a different seat.
-Confronts the other student and says if he does not stop cheating, he will be reported and kicked out of school.
+- 9. Beth is at work.
+Another employee who takes long breaks frequently fails to finish her work.
+One day, the employee sits down and says, "I'm really tired.
+Can you finish for me?"
+Beth answers: - "No, I am not going to do your work for you anymore." - "No, for not finishing it, you deserve to get fired!" - \\\\\ "Sure, as soon as I finish mine." - "Well, okay."
+(She plans on mentioning the fact to the boss later that she did all the work.) - 10.
+A single mother hired a babysitter to watch her three year old daughter.
+While out for dinner with friends, the mother tried to phone home.
+The babysitter was on the phone the whole time.
+When she got home, the mother: - \\\\\ Said thank you, paid the babysitter and drove her home. - \\\\\ Said, "I don't appreciate that you were on the phone all night.
+What if I needed to get through to you?" - \\\\\ Said nothing, but told everyone that she knew about the babysitter. - \\\\\ Said, "I can't believe you were on the phone all night!
+I am never hiring you again and not paying you for tonight!" - 11.
+A student suspects another student of cheating off him.
+He: - \\\\\ Does nothing, but tells his teacher before the next test to watch out for the suspected student. - \\\\ Approaches the student, tells his suspicions and offers to tutor him if needed. - \\\\ Moves to a different seat. - \\\\\ Confronts the other student and says if he does not stop cheating, he will be reported and kicked out of school.